fpgaprince/rtd/docs/source/advance.rst

 *   Check congestion level, resolve levels greater than 4

-These are all things to help lower route delay..
+These are all things to help lower route delay (I will create sections for them in time..)

 *   Prioritize critical logic
 *   Fix hold violations prior to routing